 Can Life Insurance Affect Your Medicaid Eligibility?

-In order to qualify for Medicaid, you can't have more than $2,000 in assets (in most states).
-Many people forget about life insurance when calculating their assets, but depending on the type of life insurance and the value of the policy, it can count as an asset.
+When applying for Medicaid many people often forget about life insurance.
+But depending on the type of life insurance and the value of the policy, it can count as an asset.
 This may affect your eligibility for Medicaid.

-If a Medicaid applicant has term life insurance, it doesn’t count as an asset and won't affect Medicaid eligibility because this form of life insurance does not have an accumulated cash value.
+If a Medicaid applicant has term life insurance, it doesn’t count as an asset and won't affect Medicaid eligibility.
+This is because this form of insurance does not have an accumulated cash value.

 That said, Medicaid law exempts small whole life insurance policies from the calculation of assets.
 If the policy's face value is less than $1,500, then it won't count as an asset for Medicaid eligibility purposes.
 However, if the policy’s face value is more than $1,500, the cash surrender value becomes an available asset.